 All Waitrose & Partners liquid milk and cream is from British cows.
-We pledge that all our cows producing milk spend a minimum of half of the year (183 days) grazing in fields but in practice, our dairy cows graze outdoors for far longer - during 2021 this average was 191 days.
+We pledge that all our cows producing milk and cream spend a minimum of half of the year (183 days) grazing in fields but in practice, our dairy cows graze outdoors for far longer - during 2023 this average was 188 days due to poor weather conditions.
 This pledge sets in stone a minimum standard, strengthening our commitment to animal welfare and ensuring a level of consistency across our dairy farms.
 Our farm grazing plans are regularly reviewed by grassland experts.
 We are the only supermarket to make this half year minimum grazing pledge across all of our dairy farms supplying us with milk.
 Enrichment such as cow brushes are provided to adult milking stock.
 We do not permit tethering or tail docking of cows within this UK liquid milk supply chain.

-In our global dairy supply chains (all supply) we calculate that over 90% of cows are free from tail docking and tethering (the exceptions, where we cannot yet guarantee this, include authentic continental cheese, yoghurt and butter).
+In our global dairy supply chains (all supply) we calculate that over 90% of cows are free from tail docking and tethering (the exceptions, where we cannot yet guarantee this, include authentic continental cheese, yoghurt and butter) but we are committed to collaborating across industry and supply chains to address this.

 Our Waitrose Conventional Milk Scheme incorporates exacting standards to ensure that our dairy cows, at whatever stage of their lives, are treated humanely and with high levels of care and expertise in stock handling.
-They graze for a minimum of half the year (183 days).
 In winter, they are sheltered in clean, dry and airy barns with readily available food and water.
 We are continually reviewing our standards to improve animal welfare wherever we can.
 We have a bespoke herd health plan for use on farms that covers areas such as bedding, foot care, medicine use and a bespoke nutrition plan.

 Our Duchy organic milk comes from cows raised in organic systems.
 They graze outdoors when field conditions allow while in the winter they are sheltered in bright, airy barns.
 All our organic farms are asked to demonstrate measurable levels of improving health and welfare managed through natural diets and low stocking rates.
 Like all our milk herds, the animals are fed natural diets that vary according to their physiological needs and stage of lactation.
-Farmers focus on breed-specific husbandry techniques to ensure stress-free cows.
+Farmers focus on breed-specific husbandry techniques to ensure cows are free from stress.
 Farms must adhere to organic, Red Tractor and bespoke Waitrose & Partners standards which provide independent accreditation for animal welfare.